 It’s not completely business as usual, though.
 Social distancing is still recommended, and with the rise of the Delta variant, masks are back (although it being NYC, you can likely find some very fashionable options).
 Come September 13, restaurants and indoor businesses also will require proof of vaccination to be allowed entry.
 Provided you are vaccinated and can continue wearing a mask to protect yourself and others from Delta, you can still enjoy NYC in a healthy and safe way.
 Here’s how to spend your time off if you’re craving a change of scenery, or just want to shake up your everyday work-from-home routine.

 With hundreds of hotels across five boroughs, there’s no shortage of places to book for a night (or two, or three).
-As you mull over the plethora of options, keep in mind location, price, and whether or not COVID-19 protocols are in place on-site.
-Deal-seekers should note that tons of properties are enticing visitors with promotions like free extra nights, spa treatments, and heavily discounted rates to fill rooms, so choose wisely.
+As you mull over the plethora of options, keep in mind location, price, and whether COVID-19 protocols are in place on-site.
+Deal-seekers should note that tons of properties are enticing visitors with promotions such as free extra nights, spa treatments, and heavily discounted rates to fill rooms, so choose wisely.

 The Rockaway Hotel

 Newly opened and located right by the beach, The Rockaway Hotel is a solid choice if you’re seeking an escape that’s still accessible by subway or bus (i.e., far but not too far).
 Throughout the month of April, the hotel teamed up with East Hampton-based design company Destination Haus to launch a decorated bungalow replete with exclusive private dining, beachy décor, and a romantic, intimate picnic setup.